acuminous/eslint-plugin-tech-radar/README.md

 Instead, the approach taken by this module is to write a custom eslint plugin for validating the dependencies listed in package.json.
 The rules can be defined in a [shared configuration](https://eslint.org/docs/latest/extend/shareable-configs), and just like eslint, run automatically on pre-commit/pre-push hooks and as part of a CI/CD pipeline.
 You also have a familiar escape hatch, should teams need to downgrade, ignore or reconfigure rules on a repository by repository basis.
 Better yet, changes to the rules can be accompanied by healthy and documentent discussion in the form of issues and/or pull requests.

 A snag with this approach is that the local install of the shared configuration must always be up-to-date.
-For this reason, eslint-plugin-tech-radar also includes a [rule](#tech-radarlatest) for ensuring that the latest version of a module is installed.
+For this reason, eslint-plugin-tech-radar also includes a [latest rule](#tech-radarlatest) for ensuring that the latest published version of a module is installed.
 Prime this with the name of your shared configuration module, and the linter will fail if a more recent version of the lint rules are available.

 Another snag is that a pre-commit hook is still too late to prevent undesirable dependencies from being installed.
 You can work around this by running eslint from an [npm dependencies script](https://github.com/acuminous/eslint-plugin-tech-radar/blob/main/examples/application/package.json#L13).